by Monica Sand

 This knowledge of first principles is how-ever far from adequate when describing our complicated everyday life.
 Already a large atomic nucleus is in some respects too complicated to be described in terms of interacting elementary particles without introducing simplifying assumptions.
 If we then want to understand things like dandelions, red wine and tiny dogs we need a completely different set of concepts.

 Modern detection techniques are often more abstract, but all rely on the elementary particles toinfluence their local surrounding in a measurable way.
 The task is often to detect ionization, to utilize the fact that a charged particle 'disturbes' the atoms when it moves through a material in such a way that some of them loses one or more of its electrons.
 One therefore finds free electrons and positively charged ions in the wake of a charged particle.
-Another type of 'disturbed' atoms return to their normal state by sending out a small flash of light, this is what happens in a scintillator.

 For an experimentalist much of the effort is spent trying to interpret the traces of particles registred in the apparatus, but at least as much effort goes into giving the physicists 'eyes', detectors which are sensitive to these traces.
 One has to 'catch' the traces the particles leave on the atomic level and amplify and record these effects in order to make them available for interpretation.